sudosoph/docs/content/implement-section-io-magento-2.md

 We will ask you to login with section.io credentials.
 You can either create them in the Magento portal or use credentials you have created from [section.io/sign-up/](https://www.section.io/sign-up/).
 When you create your login we will also send you an email to verify your email address.
 This is required for us to setup your application.

-### 1) Set up your application and Varnish Cache.
+### 1) Set up your application and Varnish Cache .

 When you are logged in on your Magento Admin Portal with your section.io credentials, we will determine if you already have an application setup with us.
 If you do, we will show you the accounts you have with us.
 If you do not, we will create an application for you.

 If you do not have Varnish Cache  as your chosen Full Page Cache Caching Application, we will show an error message for you to update this.
 To update this field, go to Stores -> Configuration (under Settings) -> Advanced -> System.
-Then toggle the Caching Application under Full Page Cache to Varnish Cache.
+Then toggle the Caching Application under Full Page Cache to Varnish Cache .

 {{% figure src="/docs/images/magento-cache-settings.png" %}}

-Now you have a section.io application created with Varnish 4 and Varnish Cache setup as your Full Page Cache solution in Magento.
+Now you have a section.io application created with Varnish Cache 4 and Varnish Cache  setup as your Full Page Cache solution in Magento.

-### 1) Import Magento Varnish cache configuration
+### 1) Import Magento Varnish Cache  configuration

 On the section.io extension, you will see a Management section.
-The first button says “Update varnish configuration.”
-Clicking this button will pull in the recommended Magento VCL (Varnish Configuration Language) into your section.io application to optimize your caching for Magento.
+The first button says “Update Varnish Cache configuration.”
+Clicking this button will pull in the recommended Magento VCL (Varnish Cache Configuration Language) into your section.io application to optimize your caching for Magento.

 {{% figure src="/docs/images/magento-extention-management.png" %}}